semrush/intergalactic/website/docs/patterns/global-errors/global-errors.md

 **Message**

-Unfortunately, we do not accept payments from {Russian Federation}.
+Unfortunately, we don’t accept payments from {Russian Federation}.

 **Controls**